 What does a Dietitian do?

-Dietitians can be found working anywhere it involves people and food.
+Dietitians can be found working anywhere that involves people and food.
 Dietitians use their dietetic knowledge, skills and judgment, to promote health initiatives and campaigns, develop regulations and policy, undertake research, manage and advise within a food environment, design nutrition programmes and apply best practice in medical nutrition therapy settings.
-They perform a variety of work functions, including leadership, management, education, and communication roles.
+They can perform a variety of work functions, including leadership, management, education, and communication roles.

 Workplaces might include food industry and manufacturing, hospitals, health centres, kitchens, whare hauora, rest homes, people’s homes, kohanga reo, media, schools, sports and fitness centres, sports trusts, local marae, government agencies, education, research or the armed forces.